 The study of temperature has been a very hot topic due its direct relationship with "global warming", "climate change" and other similar expressions.
 Certainly, temperature is connected to the concentration of carbon dioxide in the atmosphere.
-Despite another heralded expression, "science is settled", this relationship remains unclear, while in a recent study Koutsoyiannis and Kundzewicz (2020) have shown that the causality relationship is not clear.
-They suggested that the relationship of atmospheric $CO_2$ and temperature (T) may qualify as belonging to the category of "hen-or-egg" problems, where it is not always clear which of two interrelated processes is the cause and which the effect.
-Examining modern data (1980-2019) of T and $CO_2$ concentration, they concluded that, while both causality directions exist, the dominant direction is $T \to CO_2$ and not $CO_2 \to T$ as commonly perceived.
-Paleoclimatic data are even more categorical that changes in temperature precede those in $CO_2$ .
+Despite another heralded expression, "science is settled", this relationship remains unclear, while recent studies have shown that the causality relationship is not as commonly perceived (Koutsoyiannis and Kundzewicz, 2020; Koutsoyiannis et al., 2022a,b).
+Koutsoyiannis and Kundzewicz (2020) suggested that the relationship of atmospheric CO_2 and temperature (T) may qualify as belonging to the category of "hen-or-egg" problems, where it is not always clear which of two interrelated processes is the cause and which the effect.
+Examining modern data (1980-2019) of T and CO_2 concentration, they concluded that, while both causality directions exist, the dominant direction is $T \to \mathrm{CO}2$ and not $\mathrm{CO}2 \to T$ as commonly perceived.
+Koutsoyiannis et al. (2022ab) developed a generalized stochastic framework of causality, whose application on the same data excluded the causality direction $T \to \mathrm{CO}2$ as it violates a necessary condition of causality.
+Paleoclimatic data also suggest that changes in temperature precede those in CO_2 .